TomCrypto/Insight/README.md

 #### FFT Convolution

-✔ Properly (and efficiently) convolves on Medium settings (used for testing)
+✔ Properly (and efficiently) convolves on all settings

-✔ Supports arbitrary input sizes to some extent (not completely pixel-perfect, and not very optimized)
+✔ Supports arbitrary input sizes to some extent

 ✘ Does not handle aspect ratio properly (diffraction spectrum is incorrectly stretched)